Zastava M76: Performance

 It has the reputation of a reliable and capable weapon and has seen extensive combat service.

 There is a known issue, however, with the magazines of the M76 being unreliable.
 Due to the bolt hold open property of the magazines, the bolt will slam forward when the magazine is removed, putting considerable pressure on the follower.
 This can result in the follower being jammed in the forward position, rendering the magazine temporarily inoperable.

 Variants

 Zastava Arms currently offers a civilian variant in .308 Winchester called the LKP M76, which they designate as a semi-automatic sporting rifle.
-The only other variant is the Iraqi Tabuk sniper rifle, made under Zastava license, chambered for 7.62×39mm cartridges.
 Assault Weapons of Ohio builds M76 variants chambered in .30-06 Springfield and 8mm.

+North Korea Manufactures a gun locally known as the Jeogyeok-Bochong.
+Some sources claim it is a Zastava M76 clone.
+Others argue it is a local design more closely based on the PSL.